PHILLIPIANS 2

 The Christadelphian, Mar 1872

+Hence, in another place, Paul says, He was "in the form of God" (Phil.
+2:6,7,8), (en morjh qeou) and also "made in the likeness of men, and in the form of a man."
 Being thus the image and likeness of the invisible God, as well as of man, who was created in the image and likeness of the Elohim, He made Himself equal with God in claiming God for his father (John 5:18), though born of "sinful flesh."

 Though thus highly related in paternity, image, and character, He was yet "made a little lower than the angels;" for He appeared not in the higher nature of Elohim, but in the inferior nature of the seed of Abraham (Heb.
 2:16).
 This was the first stage of His manifestation, as the present is of the saints who are His brethren.
-But He is the appointed "Heir of all things, on account of whom" "the dispensations were re-arranged by the word of God, to the end that the things seen exist not from things apparent" (Heb.
+But He is the appointed "Heir of all things, on account of whom" (di on), "the dispensations were re-arranged (kathrtisqai tonV aiwnas) by the word of God, to the end that the things seen exist not from things apparent" (Heb.
 1:2; 11:3).

 But, says the apostle, "we do not yet see all things put under Him: but we see Jesus, who was made a little lower than the angels for the suffering of death, crowned with glory and honour; that by the grace of God he should taste death for every man" (Heb.
 2:8-9).
 Having been thus laid low, and for this gracious purpose, He is no longer "lower than the angels."
 He is equal to them in body; and made so much superior to them in rank, dignity, honour, and glory," as He hath by inheritance obtained a more excellent name than they" (Heb.
 1:4).